planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### FRAME

 Adventurers come in all shapes and sizes.
 The pool reflects the physical power of the character: their might, vigor, and vitality.
-As such, Frame helps bear burdens as well as dish out and take damage in combat.
+As such, FRAME helps bear burdens as well as dish out and take damage in combat.
 The Descriptor should include their body type or build and even their species if non-human.

-Frame is an unusual Attribute because it scales with size, often well out of normal human character range.
+FRAME is an unusual Attribute because it scales with size, often well out of normal human character range.
 It is not subject to Checks and does not count as the highest Attribute for Mettle and Backstories.

 **<u>Example Descriptors:</u>** *medium, tall and lanky, short, chunky, average build, athletic, pot-bellied, lanky, plump, stout, sprightly,